MieleSantos/agente_estoque/README.md

 ## Uso

 1. Acesse a interface do Streamlit no seu navegador.
+2. Selecione o modelo
-2. Insira a pergunta sobre o estoque, como "Qual o número de itens no estoque?" ou "Quantas unidades do produto X temos?".
+3. Insira a pergunta sobre o estoque, como:
+   -  "Qual o número de itens no estoque?" ou "Quantas unidades do produto X temos?".
-3. O agente interpretará a pergunta e retornará a resposta a partir do banco de dados de estoque.
+4. O agente interpretará a pergunta e retornará a resposta a partir do banco de dados de estoque.

 ## Estrutura do Projeto